tpadjen/personal-spotify-watcher/README.md

 ## View

-Play a song in any spotify app.
+Play a song in any spotify app with your connected account.

 ### Websocket